karllhughes/KH-Blog/wp-content/plugins/alphaomega-captcha-anti-spam/readme.txt

-Additionally, when the **Anti-Spam Filter** of the plugin is active, **all spam-related Comments and E-mails are blocked, and are not sent to you**.
-This saves you time by automatically stopping these annoying spam Comments and E-mails from cluttering your Wordpress installation.
+Additionally, when the **Anti-Spam Filter** of the plugin is active, **all spam-related Comments and E-mails are blocked, and not sent to you**.
+This saves you time by automatically stopping these annoying spam Comments and E-mails from cluttering your WordPress Dashboard, thus allowing you to devote your time to more important tasks.

 You can create your own **Custom Anti-Spam Filter List** to block all spam Comments from being sent to you.
 Enter as many spam-related keywords or phrases as you like.
 This gives you complete control over which Comments are blocked.
-Furthermore, you have the option of filtering any or all of the **Comment Form** elements for spam, including **Name**, **E-mail**, **URL**, and **Comment**/**Message**.
+Furthermore, you have the option of filtering any or all of the **Comment Form** elements for spam, including **Name**, **E-mail**, **URL**, and **Comment** / **Message**.

 **Features:**

+* **SPAM COUNTER** to provide an indication of the spamming activity directed against your WordPress pages.

 * Captcha functionality can be placed on your WordPress **Comment Form** and WordPress **Admin Log In** area.